 What OB Services are available at CMMC?CMMC has a labor and delivery, postpartum and nursery unit which is fully staffed 24 hours a day, 7 days a week.
 We are able to provide care to pregnant women, including those with prenatal complications (preterm labor, increased blood pressure, etc.), those having a vaginal delivery or scheduled or emergency c- sections.
 We provide postpartum care for new moms.
 CMMC has a Level I nursery, but do provide some services that Level II nursery's provide such as the ability to manage newborns with minor breathing problems, feeding difficulties, or newborns that may require IV antibiotics.
 This is done in consult with Neonatologists in Great Falls or Billings.
 Transport to those facilities is arranged if necessary.

-What physicians in Lewistown provide OB services?There are two Family Practice Physicians who provide OB services: Dr. Simpson & Dr. Marchion, 535-7791.
+What physicians in Lewistown provide OB services?There are four Family Practice Physicians who provide OB services: Dr. Simpson., Dr. Marchion, Dr. Lopez and Dr. Williams.
+Dr Simpson and Dr. Williams are at CHC, phone # 535-6545.
 Perinatologists from Billings and Great Falls are consulted regularly as deemed necessary by your primary physician.

-What is available for pain management during labor?We encourage all our mothers-to-be to attend offered Prenatal classes.
-By attending these classes you can be prepared for what will occur during labor and learn breathing methods to help with the management of the pain of labor.
-Pain medications are also available if you desire.
+What is available for pain management during labor?We encourage all mothers-to-be to ask questions of their provider regarding pain management options during labor. .
 Let your nurse know if you desire pain medication.
 All pain medications need a physician order so your nurse will need to contact your physician if you desire pain medications.
 Pain management can include pain medication given to you in your IV or intrathecal narcotic pain medication.
 An injection of a narcotic is done with an epidural.
+Nitrous oxide is also offered as an option for pain control.
 Ask your physician or nurse for more information.